Invariant densities for dynamical systems with random switching: Definitions, Notation, and Main Results

 \begin{theorem} If Condition B is satisfied at some point $\xi\in M$, then for any $i\in S$, the measure $\Qq_{\xi,i}$ defined by~\eqref{eq:resolvent} has a nonzero absolutely continuous component with respect to Lebesgue measure on $M \times S$. \end{theorem}

-Although the convergence of transition probabilities to the invariant measures is out of the scope of the present paper and will be addressed elsewhere, our analysis suggests that under the assumptions of Theorem~\ref{thm:uniqueness} and Condition~A at $\xi$ this convergence holds true while Condition~B at $\xi$ implies only Ces\`aro convergence.
+The convergence of transition probabilities to the invariant measure, provided that it exists, is out of the scope of the present paper.
+In~\cite{Benaim-et-al-Qualitative} it is shown that if Condition~A is satisfied at a $D$-approachable point $\xi$, and if $M$ is compact, the transition probabilities converge to a unique invariant measure in total variation at exponential rate.
+Our analysis suggests that existence of an invariant measure and Condition~B at a $D$-approachable point implies only Ces\`aro convergence.

 At the heart of our proofs of Theorems~\ref{thm:AC-component-1} and~\ref{thm:AC-component-2} are classical results from geometric control theory that can be found in~\cite{Jurdjevic:MR1425878}.
 The statements we present are derived from Theorems~$3.1$,~$3.2$, and~$3.3$ in~\cite{Jurdjevic:MR1425878}.
 Analogous results for the special case of analytic vector fields on a real analytic manifold are first stated in~\cite[Theorems~$3.1$ and $3.2$]{Sussmann-Jurdjevic:MR0338882}.
 In their paper, Sussmann and Jurdjevic were able to build on prior work~\cite{Chow:MR0001880} by Chow who considered symmetric families of analytic vector fields.
 Krener generalized these results to $C^{\infty}$-vector fields in~\cite{Krener:MR0383206}.